gchq/sleeper/CONTRIBUTING.md

 Please fill in the pull request template as accurately as possible, and try to match the pull request naming style described in the template.

-If you have added, removed, or updated any external dependencies used in the project, you need to update the [NOTICES.md](/NOTICES.md) file to reflect this.
+If you have added, removed, or updated any external dependencies used in the project, please update the [NOTICES.md](/NOTICES.md) file to reflect this.

 #### How to sign the CLA